fassetar/flavorstrap/README.md

 })
 ```

-Create a sass file with the your scss files to extend or overeride bootstrap's css.
+Create a scss file with the your scss files to extend or overeride bootstrap's css.

 ```flavorstrap.sass
 @import "override.scss";